ansible/terraform-provider-aap/docs/resources/job.md

   Launches an AAP job.
   A job is launched only when the resource is first created or when the resource is changed.
 The triggers argument can be used to launch a new job based on any arbitrary value.
   This resource always creates a new job in AAP.
 A destroy will not delete a job created by this resource, it will only remove the resource from the state.
-  Moreover, you can set wait_for_completion to true, then Terraform will wait until this job is created and reaches any final state before continuing.
-This parameter works in both create and update operations.
-  You can also tweak wait_for_completion_timeout_seconds to control the timeout limit.
 ---

 # aap_job (Resource)